 The building was listed in 1952 as grade II* by Historic England, with a reference 1347403.
 It appears that the building was altered in about 1853 and about 1910, then restored in 1969-72.

 At one time men, women and children were herded together in the big room, with a madman, on one occasion, chained to the wall at one end.
 There were 28 paupers accommodated there at one time.
 In 1853 36 people lived in the Town House (then used as a workhouse and almshouse).
 The Rev R A Gordon was appointed Rector and had them accommodated elsewhere (probably in Royston workhouse).
 This does not imply insensitivity on the rector’s part, as that was when the 1834 national reforms of the Poor Laws came into effect.
 He paid for the conversion into a school.
-Even so, the ground floor was certainly divided for elderly people to live in until about 1870.
+Even so, the ground floor was divided for elderly people to live in until about 1870.

 The 1841 census shows most of the people then living in the Town House were born in Barley.